aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 6. Choose **Rate control**
 7. In the Targets section, select **InstanceId** for **Parameter** and **All Instances** for **Targets**
 8. Populate the following under **Input parameters**
-    i.
-Region: `<Region where the document was deployed in>` ii.
-AccountId: `<AWS Account ID where the document was deployed in>` iii.
-LicenseConfiguration(s): `<AWS License Manager Configuration ARN associated with the different editions of SQL instances>` iv.
-AutomationAssumeRole: select `SQLServerLicenseTracker-Role`
+  1. Region: `<Region where the document was deployed in>`
+  2. AccountId: `<AWS Account ID where the document was deployed in>`
+  3. LicenseConfiguration(s): `<AWS License Manager Configuration ARN associated with the different editions of SQL instances>`
+  4. AutomationAssumeRole: select `SQLServerLicenseTracker-Role`
 9. For Specify schedule we recommend using the **CRON schedule builder running every day** at any time that works well for you Shown below is an example to configure the association to run every day at 10:00 PM

 ![](images/association-schedule.png)